cockroachdb/docs/src/current/v24.3/wal-failover.md

 {% include {{ page.version.version }}/wal-failover-log-config.md %}

-Next transfer this file to the nodes on the cluster.
+After creating this file, transfer it to the nodes on the cluster.

 For more information about how to configure CockroachDB logs, refer to [Configure logs]({% link {{ page.version.version }}/configure-logs.md %}).